 - Clean the bowl of your mixer, then remove butter from cloth and place it back in the bowl.
 Add salt, then mix on medium-low speed until incorporated.
 Do a taste test; mix in more salt if desired.1/4 teaspoon salt *

 - Add parsley, lemon zest, mint, and red pepper flakes to bowl.
 Mix on medium-low until combined.
-Do another taste test and make any adjustments to your liking.1 1/2 teaspoon fresh parsley, 1 1/2 teaspoon lemon zest, 1 1/2 teaspoon fresh mint, 1 1/2 teaspoon red pepper flakes
+Do another taste test and make any adjustments to your liking.1 1/2 teaspoons fresh minced parsley, 1 1/2 teaspoons lemon zest, 1 1/2 teaspoons fresh minced mint, 1 1/2 teaspoons red pepper flakes

 - Transfer butter to a sealed container or roll into a log and wrap with parchment or wax paper.